Law School Admission Test: Use of scores in law school admissions

+GRE as an alternative to the LSAT

+In February 2016, the University of Arizona James E. Rogers College of Law became the first law school to accept either the Graduate Record Examinations (GRE) or the Law School Admissions Test (LSAT) from all applicants.
+The law school made the decision after conducting a study showing that the GRE is a valid and reliable predictor of students' first-term law school grades.

+In the spring of 2017, Harvard Law School announced it was joining University of Arizona Law in accepting the GRE in addition to the LSAT from applicants to its three-year J.D. program.

+Since 2022, more than 100 of the 198 American Bar Association approved law schools accepted the GRE instead of the LSAT.

 Multiple scores

 Starting in September 2019, students may take the LSAT up to three times in a single LSAC year (1 June – 31 May), up to five times within the current and five past testing years (the period in which LSAC reports scores to law schools), and up to seven times over a lifetime.
 These restrictions will not apply retroactively; tests taken prior to September 2019 do not count toward a student's totals.
 Also, LSAC will implement an appeals process to grant exceptions to these restrictions under extenuating circumstances.
 Furthermore, starting in September 2019, no student who has obtained a perfect LSAT score of 180 within the current and five past testing years will be allowed to take the LSAT.
 This rule, unlike the other new rules, will be retroactive: a score of 180 obtained prior to September 2019 (but within the past five years) will preclude another attempt.

 Between 2017 and July 2019, students could take the LSAT as many times as it was offered.
 Prior to 2017, only three attempts were allowed in a two-year period.

 Every score within five years is reported to law schools during the application process, as well a separate average of all scores on record.
 When faced with multiple scores from repeat test takers, users of standardized assessments typically employ three indices—most recent, highest, and average scores—in order to summarize an individual’s related performance.

 How the law schools report the LSAT scores of their matriculants to the American Bar Association (ABA) has changed over the years.
 In June 2006, the ABA revised a rule that mandated law schools to report their matriculants' average score if more than one test was taken.
 The current ABA rule now requires law schools to report only the highest LSAT score for matriculants who took the test more than once.
 In response, many law schools began considering only the highest LSAT score during the admissions process, as the highest score is an important factor in law school rankings such as those published by U.S. News & World Report.
 Many students rely heavily upon the rankings when deciding where to attend law school.